LibrariesHacked/librarieshacked.github.io/_posts/2020-11-20-libraries-hacked-plans..md

 ## Mind

-I don't think I'll be pushing for hacking sponsorship until things are looking better in the current crisis.
+I don't think I'll be pushing for sponsorship until things are looking better in the current crisis.
 More worthwhile at the moment would be to [donate to Mind](https://www.mind.org.uk/donate/) to tackle the mental health emergency.

 My incredibly clever and very dear brother was found dead while living alone earlier this year.
-An existing mental illness had flared up during furlough in the first lockdown, and he'd found things too much to handle.
+An existing mental illness had flared up during the first lockdown, and he'd found things too much to handle.
 I'm sure there are many such cases, 2020 will have devastated many families.

 I'd like to explore more about mental health and digital services.
 People often consider the best digital services to be those that achieve a function most efficiently, or simply.
 And there's certainly beauty in that.
 But I'm not so sure anymore.

 Like going travelling and taking a bus, or a train.
-In theory the transport should be judged on how quickly, comfortably, and cheaply they get you to your destination.
-But the reality is that sitting on the train, looking out the window with a coffee and some music, becomes the most enjoyable part of going away.
+In theory the transport should be judged on how quickly, comfortably, and cheaply it gets you to your destination.
+But the reality is that sitting on the train, looking out the window with a coffee and some music, becomes the most enjoyable aspect of going away.
 I suspect the same can be true of good digital services.

 I don't think we consider enough the mental health benefits of digital services, and how much pleasure they can give.
-With library services we have such appreciation for physical aspects of libraries, smelling books, sitting quietly in the library, all those great things.
+With library services we have such appreciation for physical aspects, smelling books, sitting quietly in the library, all those great things.
 But there is as much in digital, and I'd like to think about that while working.

-One of my favourite open data projects is [Open Benches](https://openbenches.org/), which crowd-sources locations and photos of memorial benches (over 17,000 across the world).
-When I heard that Paul's colleagues were getting him a memorial bench I was so happy at the idea that in future I'll be able to go and take a photo of the bench and upload it to the site to be open data.
+One of my favourite open data projects is [Open Benches](https://openbenches.org/), which crowd-sources locations and photos of memorial benches (over 17,000 across the world!).
+When I heard that Paul's colleagues were getting him a memorial bench I was so happy that in future I'll be able to go and take a photo of the bench and upload it to the site to be open data.
 As a digital service bringing a lot of joy it's definitely up there with the best.